Emreayar6/NFT-Collection-Analyzer/README.md

 # NFT Collection Analyzer

 This repository contains a Python program for analyzing NFT (Non-Fungible Token) collections.
-The program connects to a SQLite database, retrieves data from the OpenSea API, and performs various analyses on the NFT collections.
+The program connects to a SQLite database, retrieves data from the OpenSea API and Alchemy API, and performs various analyses on the NFT collections.

 ## Installation